-Connie Yerwood Connor, pioneer in public health in Texas and the first black physician named to the Texas Public Health Service (now the Texas Department of Health), the oldest daughter of Dr. Charles R. and Melissa (Brown) Yerwood, was born in Victoria, Texas, around 1908.
+Connie Yerwood Conner, pioneer in public health in Texas and the first Black physician named to the Texas Public Health Service (now the Texas Department of Health), the oldest daughter of Dr. Charles R. and Melissa (Brown) Yerwood, was born in Victoria, Texas, on December 26, 1908.
 She decided to become a doctor when she was a young girl.
-She and her sister Joyce, who also became a doctor, accompanied their father on house calls in his largely rural practice in Gonzales County.
-At first they traveled by horse-drawn buggies, later by automobile.
-Connor attended public school in Austin and graduated from the Samuel Huston College Academy in 1925.
+She and her sister, Joyce, who also became a doctor, accompanied their father on house calls in his largely rural practice in Gonzales County.
+At first, they traveled by horse-drawn buggies, then later by automobile.
+Conner attended public school in Austin and graduated from the Samuel Huston College Academy in 1925.
 She received the bachelor of arts degree cum laude from Samuel Huston College (now Huston-Tillotson College).
 In 1933 she graduated cum laude from Meharry Medical School.
 She began her residency in pediatrics but became interested in public health.
 She earned a scholarship to study public health at the University of Michigan and returned to Texas in 1937, when she joined the Texas Public Health Service.
-During the early years of her work with the state health agency, Connor was responsible for training midwives in East Texas.
+During the early years of her work with the state health agency, Conner was responsible for training midwives in East Texas.
 She also served as a consultant in setting up health clinics that offered services such as well baby clinics and prenatal care to the rural poor of Texas.
-In the beginning her duties were limited to work among the black population in East Texas, but as the need and demand grew she eventually worked with all cultures throughout the state.
+In the beginning her duties were limited to work among the Black population in East Texas, but as the need and demand grew, she eventually worked with all cultures throughout the state.
 She led the state's efforts in early periodic screening diagnosis, treatment, and chronic diseases for pregnancy and pediatrics.
 When she retired on August 31, 1977, she was director of health services.